Ben Smith (rugby union)

 Smith made his international debut for New Zealand in 2009, playing 84 tests from then until the 2019 Rugby World Cup.
 He was a key member of the 2015 Rugby World Cup-winning team.
 Smith was vice-captain of the All Blacks from 2016 to 2017 and captained the team once, against Samoa in 2017.
 He scored 39 tries for New Zealand throughout his international career, placing him amongst the all-time leading try scorers.

-He normally plays as an outside back, but has also previously played as a centre and halfback.
+He normally played as an outside back, but has also previously played as a centre and halfback.

-Playing career
+Smith holds the international record (tied with seven English) of winning 14 games in a season, he was the only All Blacks player to play every match of 2013 in which all games were won, a very rare perfect season.

 Provincial rugby

 Born in Dunedin and educated at King's High School, Smith progressed through the junior ranks in the city at his beloved Green Island Rugby Club (The Grizzlies) before making his Air New Zealand Cup debut in 2008.
 He was one of the break-out stars of the 2009 Air New Zealand Cup, scoring six tries for Otago on route earning a year-end selection for the New Zealand national team (All Blacks).
 In the 2010 ITM Cup, however, he struggled to make the same impact as Otago endured a nightmare season and bottom-of-the-table finish, while Smith missed several matches while at the Commonwealth Games in India.